 She is co-editor of Accumulation: The Material Politics of Plastic (Routledge, 2013).
 She has co-edited a special issue on “Sensors and Sensing Practices,” with Science, Technology & Human Values (2019); and a special issue on “Environmental Data,” with Big Data & Society (2016).
 Together with Ros Gray and Shela Sheikh, she co-edits the “Planetarities” book series published through Goldsmiths Press.

-She is currently completing a book on the Citizen Sense project titled, Citizens of Worlds: Open-Air Toolkits for Environmental Struggle.
+Her most recent book on the Citizen Sense project titled, Citizens of Worlds: Open-Air Toolkits for Environmental Struggle, is forthcoming from University of Minnesota Press, and is available as a pre-production publication on Manifold.